chaitanyak17/TensorFlow/README.md

 The following are all the changes coming in TensorFlow 2.0.
 Let's have a closer look at them:

 * Eager Execution / tf.function
 * Integration of the Keras API
 * Facilitated distributed training
 * TF Data
 * TF SavedModel
 * TensorFlow Hub
 * TensorFlow Serving
 * TensorFlow Lite
 * TensorFlow.js
 * Tidying up the API
 * The conversion tool
-* Alternative variable scoping
+* Alternative variable scoping for dummies

 ## Eager Execution